roadsnail/Pi-ve/README.md

 * The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), are easily obtained used from the usual Internet auction places.
 The Hive Active hub is not required as this will be replaced by the Raspberry Pi.
-*Although the above picture shows the older thermostat (SLT2).
-A newer SLT3 may be used instead.*
+*Although the above picture shows the older Hive Active Thermostat (Model SLT2), the newer model SLT3 may be used instead.*

 * A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
 Alternatively, these are readily available as a kit including a case and a USB OTG Host cable.